Bloodyboneye/DotNetDataCollectorEx/README.md

 - **DotNetDataCollectorEx**:
   - Supports **.NET Framework 4.5+** and is the only version that supports **.NET 8+**.
-  - Provides in some cases more detailed memory analysis and additional features compared to the legacy version.
+  - Provides, in some cases, more detailed memory analysis and additional features compared to the legacy version.
   -
 ### Known Limitations:
 - Certain operations may incur slightly higher performance overhead compared to the legacy collector.